 |Graduate School||Lower Dance Studio|

 Within each degree group, candidates are arranged so that they approach the dean in alphabetical order.
 Follow the instructions of the marshals for your group.
 Degrees are awarded in descending order, beginning with the doctor of philosophy and concluding with the bachelor of arts.

 Associate Marshals – Caspersen School of Graduate Studies

 Caspersen School of Graduate Studies

 Associate Marshals – Theological School

 Associate Marshal – Platform Party

 When called to the platform, candidates should proceed across the stage as their names are read.
-The dean or president hands you a diploma cover in a white envelope; receive it with your left hand and shake with your right hand.
+The dean or president hands you a diploma cover; receive it with your left hand and shake with your right hand.
 Continue on across the stage and return to your seat.